cpalaka/chaifilter/README.md

 ## Usage
 Keep the desired input images in the `images` folder and then execute chaiFilter on your favorite commandline.
+Currently only supports windows and tested on Powershell and command prompt.

+To execute:
+* Powershell - `./chaifilter ...`
+* Command Prompt - `chaifilter.exe ...`

 #### Command Line Options